 Today I wanted to talk to you about shoulder pain exercises.

-The question came from a client who is having difficulty performing a corner stretch.
+The question came from a client having difficulty performing a corner stretch.

 She is having pain when performing the exercise and is wondering if there are any alternatives to the exercise that she can do.

-I thought the question was a great question and decided to share my answer with you.
+I thought the question was great and decided to share my answer with you.

 Let me take a little time to expand on things in the video.